 A strong believer in the incomparable character and "soul", as he describes it, of handcrafted items, Lacreu's pieces are a reflection of his passion for personalised and minimalist design.

 Based in Benifairó de les Valls, a small town in Valencia, Spain, Lacreu has spent years honing his unique methods of meticulous design and production.

 He has gradually adapted and fine-tuned the skills which he acquired and developed during his architecture studies, such as a flair for highly detailed sketching and dimensioning.

 "I've been self-taught over several years.
 It's involved in-depth research and a lot of trial and error to devise exclusive techniques which allow me to apply several architectural principles in my leatherwork."

-Lacreu takes immense pride in his craftsmanship, and his rigorous standards are reflected in the intricate pieces he designs and produces.
+Lacreu takes immense pride in his craftsmanship, and his rigorous standards are reflected in the intricate pieces he produces.

 "When I design, whether architecture or leather articles, my focus is always on detail.
 On a large scale, details tend to disappear, making creations more impersonal.
 It's completely different on a smaller scale, because everything can be carefully controlled," he explains.

 The intricacies of Albert Lacreu's accessories include a subtle "A" ― for "Albert" ― embossed onto each piece, and individual series numbers on their insides.
 When his items call for the incorporation of press studs and zips, he only works with those designed by the Japanese brand YKK, generally considered the world's best zippers.

 Although he outsources studs and zips, he prefers to design his own stainless-steel rings.
 In this way, he is able to ensure that they fit in perfectly with his overall vision for each individual creation, such as the pieces in his current wallet and key chain lines.

 A personalised finish